-Reauthorization for up to 12-months will be granted if the member has recent (within the last 3 months) clinical chart documentation demonstrating ALL of the following criteria:
+Reauthorization for 12-months will be granted if the member has recent (within the last 3 months) clinical chart documentation demonstrating ALL of the following criteria:

 - 1. Prescribed by or in consultation with a gastroenterologist or allergist/immunologist; AND - 2.
-Documentation of positive clinical response to Eohilia therapy as evidenced by improvement in signs/symptoms of EoE compared to baseline (e.g., improved swallowing, reduced food impaction, reduced heartburn); AND - 3.
-Eohilia (budesonide oral suspension) will not be used concurrently with Dupixent (dupilumab) or other biologics for eosinophilic esophagitis.
+Documentation of positive clinical response to Eohilia therapy as evidenced by improvement in signs/symptoms of EoE compared to baseline.